brooks-builds/get_the_streamer_game/README.md

   - [x] Have flame enitity drop
   - [x] Have flame entity stop when it hits the ground
   - [x] Have flame entity dissapear after 5 seconds
-- [ ] Implement player
+- [x] Implement player
   - [x] create player entity + graphic
   - [x] player can move left and right
-  - [ ] player slows down to a halt when not holding a move key down
+  - [x] player slows down to a halt when not holding a move key down
-  - [ ] player can jump
+  - [x] player can jump
-  - [ ] player can stand on ground
+  - [x] player can stand on ground
+  - [x] player cannot leave the arena
 - [ ] game is over after player is hit by an entity spawned by chat
+  - [ ] display game over text
+  - [ ] display who won
+  - [ ] display who participated
+- [ ] Streamer can win
+  - [ ] Add a timer
+  - [ ] If the streamer lives as long as the timer, display win message
 - [ ] Create a second entity that chat can spawn
 - [ ] Create a third entity that chat can spawn
 - [ ] Create a fourth entity that chat can spawn